Pat Sheahan (publican): Publisher

 Sheahan's family was in the publishing business.
-His father was publisher of the Zealandia and his aunts owned a business called the Catholic Depot.
+His father was a publisher of the Zealandia and his aunts owned a business called the Catholic Depot.
 He worked in this business specialising in books.
 In time this led to his becoming New Zealand representative for Macmillan Publishers.
 In the 1960s he was president of the Commercial travellers' Club and was made a life member.

 Publican

 In 1971, Sheahan became the managing partner of the Globe Hotel in Wakefield St, Central Auckland where he also lived with his wife, Desiree (they were married in 1951), seven children plus two more family friends, and a boarder.
 He remained with the hotel as publican until it was sold and demolished in 1998.
 "The Globe spun dizzily at times for students (it was one of the main drinking establishments for Auckland University), poets, expectant fathers, construction workers, softball players (Blandford Park was nearby), commercial travellers and even musicians from the touring national orchestra who stayed there."